hackingScienceBridgeAcademy/bridge-academy/docs/piprojects.md

 [Google Voice Kit](./pi_google_voice_kits.md)

-We hear a lot about machine learning, You can build a standalone voice recognition system with TensorFlow or Google SDK eor add voice recognition and natural language processing to your Raspberry Pi-based projects
+We hear a lot about machine learning, You can build a standalone voice recognition system with TensorFlow or Google SDK or add voice recognition and natural language processing to your Raspberry Pi-based projects